-Nautilus International senior national secretary Allan Graveson is one of this year's recipients of the prestigious Merchant Navy Medal, the government has announced.
+Nautilus International senior national secretary Allan Graveson was one of 2017's recipients of the prestigious UK Merchant Navy Medal, announced by the government .

 Mr Graveson, a former seafarer who works in the Union's professional and technical department, receives the award for services to seafarer training, welfare and safety.